Life insurance underwriting is all about knowing the company rules, niches, and which carriers to work with based on

 Life insurers use a points system to determine if your motor vehicle record will negatively affect you.

 Single violations such as a speeding ticket is usually a non-factor with underwriting.

 Reckless driving and DUI’s typically follow criminal underwriting rules.

 The most common history we see in life insurance underwriting is drunk driving arrests.

-The availability of life insurance depends on the crimes committed, convictions, and your current probation/parole status.
+The availability of life insurance depends on the crimes committed, convictions, and your current status.

 The following are the most common life insurance underwriting questions we receive.

 Underwriting may take from several days to a few months depending on the various types of underwriting available.
 It all depends on the type of policy, insurance company chosen, your medical history and more.

 Each life insurer has its own set of general life underwriting guidelines that are used to determine your eligibility and price for life insurance.

 Fully underwritten life insurance requires the most comprehensive underwriting review when compared to other types of underwriting mentioned later.

 No medical life insurance is a great option if you are in good health, like convenience, do not like paramed exams, and you are in a hurry to complete your life insurance.

 With guaranteed issue life insurance, few if any questions are asked.
 The main reason why any health questions are asked is to determine if you will receive a level or graded death benefit.

-After your file has been reviewed, the underwriter determines if you are eligible for life insurance, and what rate they will charge you.
+After your file has been reviewed, the underwriter determines if you are eligible for life insurance, and at what rate.

 Approved As Applied – You received the underwriting rate you were expecting.

-Approved Other Than As You Applied (AOTA) – You may receive approval at a more or less favorable rate class than expected.
+Approved Other Than As You Applied (AOTA) – You may receive approval at a more or less favorable rate class.

-Postponed – If you were just diagnosed or recently completed treatment for a health issue, some carriers may postpone offering life insurance to you for a period of time.
+Postponed – If you were recently diagnosed or just completed treatment, you may be postponed for a period of time.